 Jauntlet – Tell stories of where you’ve been and share plans of where you will be.

-- You can log how far you’ve travelled as well as the days, which allows you to see who the most experienced travellers are.
+- You can log how far you’ve traveled as well as the days, which allows you to see who the most experienced travelers are.

 - You can allow friends to edit your blogs, adding more content and substance to your posts.

 - Site navigation could use some work.

 - Finding a person is pretty hard because the search criteria are for cities alone.

 Traveldiariesapp – Create your own travel diary to capture and share your travel

 - You can make long and detailed write-ups that are laid out in chapters, this gives the effect of reading a short, personal story.